Total Pageviews

 Please remember where these huts are located so cell coverage can be spotty

-C) A deposit of around 20 Euros will be subtracted once you arrive, also you will be sending that payment via E-Transfer so MAKE SURE you include your name & booking dates so you indeed get the credit plus reservation when you arrive
+C) A deposit of around 20 Euros will be subtracted once you arrive, also you will be sending that payment via E-Transfer so MAKE SURE you include your name and booking dates so you indeed get the credit plus reservation when you arrive

 D) The cost per night is depending on your preference, so for example private huts are 70-80 Euros,